teremich/michis-mod-bot/README.md

 TODO:

 -   bot
--   make the infinie loop (to not restart the bot every time we want to get chat's messages)
 -   add commands and responses
 -   test our limits (use the bot in a real live stream)
 -   read the pinned messages in the developer's discord chat